Arash-Barabadi/ROS2/How_To_Create_Node/Create_a_Publisher.md

 /parameter_events
 /robot_news
 /rosout
-### as can be seen in above "/robot_news" is activated, which is a publisher.
+### as can be seen on above "/robot_news" is activated, which is a publisher.